Rabbi Danny Burkeman

 Cantor Hollis Suzanne Schachner

 Cantor Hollis Suzanne Schachner (she/her) has been delighted to serve on the clergy team of Temple Shir Tikva since July 2001.
-She believes in the power of music to bring people together in prayer, friendship, and across differences, and sees her leadership role as empowering the congregation to find and use its own voice.
-She is passionate about learning and teaching Torah and is a dedicated pastoral counselor.
-Cantor Hollis is especially excited about enabling our community to explore new pathways to deeper connections through meditation, Mussar, Jewish yoga, and the contemplative offerings of the TST Center for Jewish Spirituality.
+She believes in the power of music to strengthen community in prayer, friendship, and across differences, and sees her leadership role as empowering the congregation to raise up its own voice.
+She is passionate about learning and teaching Torah, advocating for social justice, and is a dedicated pastoral counselor.
+Cantor Hollis is especially excited about exploring new pathways to deeper connections through meditation, Mussar, Jewish yoga, and the contemplative offerings of the TST Center for Jewish Spirituality.

-Cantor Hollis is a founding board member of the organization “Uprooted: A Jewish Communal Response to Fertility Journeys,” and a past board member and frequent teacher at the Mayyim Hayyim Living Waters Community Mikveh and Paula Brody & Family Education Center, and has served as a coach for the Hebrew College Cantorial Program.
-She is a member of the second Clergy Leadership Program cohort of the Institute for Jewish Spirituality and is currently training in the Manchim: Advanced Certification in Mussar Facilitation program of The Mussar Institute.
+Cantor Hollis is a founding board member of the organization “Uprooted: A Jewish Communal Response to Fertility Journeys,” a member of the second Clergy Leadership Program cohort of the Institute for Jewish Spirituality, and was trained by Manchim: Advanced Certification in Mussar Facilitation program of The Mussar Institute.

-Cantor Hollis is still a musical theatre nerd who also loves throwing pottery, cooking for crowds of friends and family, reading, traveling and camping.
-She and her husband, Cantor Jeffrey Stock, are the proud parents of Gavriel and Liat who are blessed to have had the gift of growing up as children of Temple Shir Tikva.
+Cantor Hollis is still a musical theatre nerd who also loves throwing pottery, cooking for crowds, reading in coffeeshops, travelling and camping.
+She and her husband Cantor Jeffrey Stock are the proud parents of Gavriel and Liat who are blessed to have had the gift of growing up as children of Temple Shir Tikva.

 Rabbi Herman J. Blumberg